-A number of requirements shall apply to the Contractor when abstracting and using water during construction.
+- 2.9.2.1 A number of requirements shall apply to the Contractor when abstracting and using water during construction.
 These are general and site specific requirements which relate both to the potential source and use of water on site.
-The requirements relate to the currently known potential sources of water which are from an abstraction point in Sharks Valley Point A1/A2 and at the waterfall nearest the beach and the possible use of sea water in specific areas of the core of the embankment in Dry Gut.
-These are described under the following headings:
+The requirements relate to the currently known potential sources of water which are from an abstraction point in Sharks Valley Point A1/A2 and at the waterfall nearest the beach, water abstracted from Fisher's Valley and the possible use of sea water in specific areas of the core of the embankment in Dry Gut.
+These are described under the following headings: - General requirements for the use of water on site - Conditions under which sea water could be used in the construction of the embankment in Dry Gut - Residual flow that should remain in the stream at the waterfall abstraction point in Shark's Valley - Water to be abstracted from Fisher's Valley - Requirements for the Contractor should he wish to abstract from a source other than Shark's Valley or Fisher's Valley

-- General requirements for the use of water on site - Conditions under which sea water could be used in the construction of the embankment in Dry Gut - Residual flow that should remain in the stream at the waterfall abstraction point in Shark's Valley - Requirements for the Contractor should he wish to abstract from a source other than Sharks Valley at the waterfall - 2.9.2.1 General requirements for the use of water on site
+2.9.2.2 General requirements for the use of water on site

-The Contractor must make every effort to minimise the use of water on site.
+• The Contractor must make every effort to minimise the use of water on site.
 Wherever, possible he should reuse water and store water for use during periods of peak demand.